openharmony/testfwk_developer_test/README.md

 -   Prepare the test environment. \(Check that the test environment is ready if the tested device only supports serial port connection.\)
     -   The system image and file system have been burnt into a development board and are running properly on the development board.
-In system mode, for example, the device prompt  **OHOS\#**  is displayed during shell login.
+For example, in system mode, device prompt  **OHOS\#**  is displayed during shell login, indicating that the system is running properly.
     -   The development host has been connected to the serial port of the development board and the network port.
     -   The IP addresses of the development host and development board are in the same network segment and can ping each other.
     -   An empty directory is created on the development host for mounting test cases through the NFS, and the NFS service is started properly.